Red-Flake/burpsuite-nix/README.md

 ## TODO

-- [] Change the extension module to only needing the Extension names
 - [] Add a Github Action Workflow that updates the Extensions
 - [] Add integration tests
 - [] Only prefetch changed Extensions, not all Extensions on a Change